 What John is saying here is that sin cannot exist in the presence of the holy God.
 If we want to have a relationship, we must put aside our sinful ways.
 These verses here lay the groundwork for the rest of the book which basic subject is love.

-Turn now to I John 3:1-3.
-Here he touches on our responsibility in our fellowshiping with God and walking in the light.
+Turn now to I John 3.
+Here he touches on our responsibility in our fellowshipping with God and walking in the light.

-I John 3:1-2 Behold, what manner of love the Father has bestowed upon us, that we should be called the sons of God: therefore the world knows us not, because it knew him not.
-Beloved, now are we the sons of God, and it does not yet appear what we shall be: but we know that when he shall appear, we shall be like him; for we shall see him as he is.
+I John 3:1-2 Behold, what manner of love the Father has bestowed on us, that we should be called children of God!
+Therefore the world does not know us, because it did not know Him.
+Beloved, now we are children of God, and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.

 God shines in effulgent glory.
-We're going to be like Him, shining in glory.
+We are going to be like Him, shining in glory.
 You can check up on this further by going to I Corinthians 15 where Paul talks about this briefly.

-I John 3:3 And every man that has this hope in him [that is, being like God, being glorified like God] purifies himself, even as he is pure.
+I John 3:3 And everyone who has this hope in him [that is, being like God, being glorified like God] purifies himself, just as He is pure.